YangVincent/YangVincent.github.io/collections/_resources/2019-09-13-personality-vectors.md

 ### Overview
 Edit 6/4/2020: For firm mathematical footing, please visit [Preference Vector 2]({{ site.url }}/resources/personality-vectors-2).
 I've also redacted some of this due to inconsistency after fleshing out the math.
 I'm leaving this as the more reasonably understandable handwavey explanation.
+If you enjoy learning from high level ideas then discovering details, read this first and vice versa.

 This framework helps to reason about
 1. What people care about